HideezGroup/HES/LINUX.md

   $ cd /opt/HES/<Name_Of_Domain>
   $ sudo ./HES.Web
 ```
-If you do not see any errors, this means that HES server is successfully configured and started.
+If you do not see any errors within 1-2 minutes, it means that the HES server has been successfully configured and started
 Press Ctrl+C for exit
 ## 2.4 Daemonizing of Enterprise Server

-Create the file `/lib/systemd/system/HES-<Name_Of_Domain>.service`  with the following content
+Create the file `/lib/systemd/system/HES-<Name_Of_Domain>.service`  with the following content (replace "<Name_Of_Domain\>" with you domain):
 ```conf
 [Unit]
   Description=<Name_Of_Domain> Hideez Enterprise Service